A Maximum Linear Arrangement Problem on Directed Graphs: Algorithm for Oriented Trees

 \section{Algorithm for Oriented Trees}

-In this section, an algorithm solving MaxDLA on orientations of trees with degree bounded by a constant is described.
-This same algorithm with a slight modification, described at the end of this section, solves MinLA on complements of those graphs.
+In this section, we describe an algorithm solving MaxDLA on orientations of trees with degrees bounded by a constant.
+This same algorithm, with a slight modification described at the end of this section, solves MinLA on graphs $G$ when $\overline{G}$ is a bounded-degree tree.

-Fix a positive integer $d$.
-Let $G=(V,E)$ be a tree on $n$ vertices with $\Delta (G) \le d$, and let $D$ be an orientation of $G$.
-Let $k$ be a positive integer.
-The following describes an algorithm solving MaxDLA for $D,k$ in time $O(n^{4d})$.

-The first step is to convert the problem on digraph $D$ to one on its underlying graph $G$, with vertex weight $f(v) = d^+_D(v)$.
-We then solve $W-MaxLA(G,f,k)$ which is equivalent to our original problem by Property 2.4.
-Next, we generate all possible maximal signatures of arrangements of $G$, $f$, of which there are only polynomially many, using Algorithm 4.2.
-And finally we check in polynomial time if one has value at least $k$.